iSPIRT/depa-training/build-your-own-scenario/README.md

 ### Deploy on CCR

-Once the scenario runs successfully locally, you can train the model inside a _Confidential Clean Room (CCR)_ as follows.
+Once the training scenario executes successfully in the local environment, you can train the model inside a _Confidential Clean Room (CCR)_ as follows.
 This reference implementation assumes Azure as the cloud platform.
 Stay tuned for CCR on other cloud platforms.

 1. Set up environment variables